RGBboy/machinist/readme.md

   var Machinist = require('machinist');
 ```

-## var state = Machinist.State()

-Create a new State object `state`.

-## state.enter()

-Signals the State that it is being transitioned in to.
-You should not need to
-call this as it is taken care of by the Machine.

-## state.exit()

-Signals the State that it is being transitioned away from.
-You should not need
-to call this as it is taken care of by the Machine.

-## state.destroy()

-Destroys the State.

-## var machine = Machinist.Machine(initialState)
+## var machine = Machinist(initialState=null)

-Create a new Machine object `machine`.
+Create a new Machinist object `machine`.

 `machine.state` is set to `initialState`.

 ## machine.state

 Reference to the current state the machine is in.

 ## machine.addTransition(name, from, to)

-Creates a valid transition `name` that will switch from the State `from` to
+Creates a valid transition `name` that will switch from the state `from` to
-the State `to`.
+the state `to`.

 Transitions must have a unique `name` and `from` parameters.

-## machine.transition(name)
+## machine.go(name)

 Executes the defined transition `name`.
 The transition must be added prior to
 being called.

+## machine.enter()

+Signals the machine that it is being transitioned in to.
+You should not need to
+call this as it is taken care of internally when `machine.go` is called.

+## machine.exit()

+Signals the machine that it is being transitioned away from.
+You should not need
+to call this as it is taken care of internally when `machine.go` is called.

 ## machine.destroy()

-Destroys the Machine.
+Destroys the machine.

 # Events

 ## state.on('enter', cb)

-This event fires with `cb(state)` when the State is entered.
+This event fires with `cb(machine)` when the machine is entered.

 ## state.on('exit', cb)

-This event fires with `cb(state)` when the State is exited.
+This event fires with `cb(machine)` when the machine is exited.

-## state.on('destroy', cb)

-This event fires with `cb(state)` when the State is destroyed.

-Users of a State should listen for the destroy event and clean up any
-references they hold so the State can be garbage collected.

 ## machine.on('transition', cb)

 This event fires with `cb(transitionName, fromState, toState)` when a
 transition is executed.

+## machine.on('transitionnotfound', cb)

+This event fires with `cb(transitionName)` when a transition is called but
+a valid one does not exist for the machine `go` was called on.

 ## machine.on('destroy', cb)